bradyb/gobblet/README.md

  How to compute the value?
   1. the number of winning branches under the node?
   2. the percentage of winning branches under the node

+ TODO:
+  1. Available moves method - will make tree creation much simpler
+  2. Tree searcher for determining the value of each node.